devtut/generate/docs/python/string-representations-of-class-instances-str-and-repr-methods.md

         card_name = special_names.get(self.pips, str(self.pips))

-        return &quot;%s of %s&quot; % (card_name, self.suit)
+        return =%s of %s= % (card_name, self.suit)

 ```

 Here, we've now defined the `__str__` method on our `Card` class which, after a simple dictionary lookup for face cards, **returns** a string formatted however we decide.

-(Note that &quot;returns&quot; is in bold here, to stress the importance of returning a string, and not simply printing it.
+(Note that =returns= is in bold here, to stress the importance of returning a string, and not simply printing it.
 Printing it may seem to work, but then you'd have the card printed when you did something like `str(ace_of_spades)`, without even having a print function call in your main program.
 So to be clear, make sure that `__str__` returns a string.).

 The `__str__` method is a method, so the first argument will be `self` and it should neither accept, nor be passed additonal arguments.